 - Stimulation of tissue granulation and connective tissue formation - an important process in the healing of wounds, ulcers and inflamed tissues

-- Increased blood capillary circulation and vascular activity by promoting improvement in the metabolism of nitric oxide.
-This facilitates improved regulation of vasodilation and results in the formation of new capillaries - this in turn provides additional oxygen and nutrients to accelerate natural tissue healing processes and eventually evokes a cascade of beneficial biochemical processes.
+- Increased blood capillary circulation and vascular activity by promoting improvement in the metabolism of nitric oxide, facilitating improved regulation of vasodilation and resulting in the formation of new capillaries which provide additional oxygen and nutrients to accelerate natural tissue healing processes

 - Stimulation of the adrenals— which facilitate long term pain relief and resilience to stress

 - Increased production of endorphins and encephalin from the brain - promoting pain reduction and mood elevation

 - Stimulation of (ATP) sysnthesis—an immediate energy source for muscle contraction and essential in the metabolism of all cellular processes and sustaining living systems

 - Increased RNA/DNA synthesis - this stimulates cellular reproduction and facilitates accelerated replacement of damaged cells